amira7190/E-commerce/README.md

 101- check if theres no error proceed the update operation
 102 - create show item page
 103- create show item page 2
 104-Make some edits to the categories&profile page
+105-Creat Comment Box